uj-ydv/nodebackend/README.md

 # Node Backend(Incomplete)
-This repo creates an API with basic CRUD Operations
+This repo creates a basic API with CRUD Operations

 <!-- -->